cloudlena/dotfiles/README.md

 - `pacu`: Update and upgrade the whole system (using `Brewfile` on macOS)
 - `depu`: Update and upgrade the dependencies for the current project
-- `ctrl + n` and `crtl + p`: Cycle through the last used commands filtering by what was already typed
-- `gopass`: Trigger the password manager

 ### IDE